dealscratcher-dev/hello/Contact/Career.md

 👋 Hi, I'm Romit — founder and currently the only person building Dealscratcher.

 I spent 5+ years in Retail at Home Depot Canada, most recently as a business analyst focused on eCommerce operations, reporting, and the connection between pricing, fulfillment, and customer support.
-I've seen firsthand how pricing friction erodes customer trust and hurts retailer margins.

-Dealscratcher is my response to that — a smarter, loyalty-driven pricing platform.
+Dealscratcher is a smarter, loyalty-driven pricing platform — a hybrid solution that helps customers and businesses negotiate fair, personalized deals.
 I’ve built the MVP solo — including the Chrome extension, FastAPI backend, and the MongoDB-based layered data engine.

 I've taken on the role of product architect, and now I'm looking to welcome collaborators with complementary skills to help bring this vision to life.